alphamikle/nanc_docs/docs/nui/custom_widgets.md

 Well, it remains to go through the documentation...

-Затем документация
-И в конце пример с использованием детей-виджетов (можно вставить кусок кода из Column)

 ## Documentation

 ### Description

 The documentation consists of two large sections - a description, and an example.
 The description, in turn, consists of, literally, a human description of the widget/tag you are creating.
 We advise you not to spare words and describe everything in such a way that you yourself could understand why this widget is needed a year later, and that a user who has no idea how to use Nanc or Flutter could still understand what we are talking about.

-The `description` parameter of the `TagDescription` class, by the way, accepts not just text - it is a full-fledged Markdown, and you can use all its features there, the list of which can be found in [this package](https://pub.dev/packages/flutter_markdown).
+The `description` parameter of the `TagDescription` class, by the way, accepts not just text - it is a full-fledged Markdown, and you can use all its features there, the list of which can be found in **[this package](https://pub.dev/packages/flutter_markdown)**.

 ### Arguments